Slifer-The-Sky-Dragon/FTP_Server/README.md

-FTP server using socket programming in C for Computer Networks course.
+FTP server using socket programming in C++ for Computer Networks course.